AI in Human Resources: The Complete 2025 Guide to Smarter Hiring and Retention

 3. Skills-Based Hiring and Internal Mobility

 Future-proof companies are deploying artificial intelligence to ditch the previous credential-based approaches and employ skills such as talent acquisition.
 Facilitated by AI talent markets such as Gloat and Fuel50, assess employee talents and ambitions for their relevant internal mobility.
-The AI-based IBM career coach has made it possible for more than 30,000 internal job changes at a cost amounting to millions in recruitment savings.
+The AI-based IBM career coach has made it possible for more than 30,000 internal job changes at a cost of millions in recruitment savings.

 AI-Powered Employee Retention Strategies